martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 ### Transfer of Content {#transfer-content}

-A bundle contains multiple resources that might be usable by the origin to which state is transferred.
-Content that would otherwise be requested from the target origin can be loaded instead from the bundle.
-However, this is only possible for content loaded by the target origin.
+How content that is delivered in the bundle is used by the target origin is probably the most important aspect of any design in this space.
+This document proposes that all content in the bundle is adopted by the origin after a transfer completes.

+This design means that bundles need a way to describe how all their resources map to URLs in the target origin.
+If it is possible for bundles to contain content from multiple origins, content from other origins won't be accessible after transfer without first making a request to the other origin.

+Content loaded from a bundle MUST NOT be made available for use by origins other than the target origin.
+For example, if the bundle includes a script that maps to a URL on the target origin and a site at another origin loads that script, then the user agent fetches the script.
+The user agent MAY use a conditional request with If-None-Digest {{IF-DIGEST}} and the Digest header field {{?DIGEST=I-D.ietf-httpbis-digest-headers}} to reduce the overhead of these requests at its discretion, noting that this might introduce observable timing signals.

-For content on the origin to which state was transferred, content MAY be loaded from the bundle based on a hash of the content.
-Links to resources from the target origin that include a Subresource Integrity attribute {{SRI}} can be loaded if the content matches the `metadataList` derived from the integrity attribute.
-This avoids the negative effects described in {{SRI-ADDRESSABLE}} as the target origin is required to demonstrate knowledge of the contents of the bundle.
+Restricting content to use by the target origin avoids the negative effects described in {{SRI-ADDRESSABLE}}.
+The target origin is required to demonstrate knowledge of the contents of the bundle, which prevents that origin from being poisoned by an attacker.
+For origins other than the target origin, content cannot be emplaced through the use of a bundle.

-A bundle could contain content that is ordinarily available from origins other than the target origin.
-Content from other origins MAY be loaded by the target origin using the bundle in place of making the request to those other origins directly.

-Content loaded from a bundle MUST NOT be cached for use by origins other than the target origin.

-A server might use the Digest header field
-{{?DIGEST=I-D.ietf-httpbis-digest-headers}} to indicate that content matches content from a bundle.
-A client might not know what content from the bundle corresponds to a given resource, but it can include a Want-Digest header field in requests that might result in content that is loaded from the bundle.
-For instance, if content sourced from a bundle refers to a resource in the bundle with a relative URL and the same content for the referring content is provided by a server, then a user agent might infer that it is possible that referenced content will match what appears in the bundle.

-\[\[TODO: is there a case here for a conditional If-Digest header field here?]]
+Alternative methods for transfer of content might require per-resource confirmation by the origin.
+That might be loosened so that resources that use Subresource Integrity {{SRI}} do not require confirmation.
+But that increases the need to provide integrity attributes at the point that resources are referred to.
+If content is fetched programmatically, that might be operationally challenging.

 ### Transfer of Storage {#transfer-storage}